Vice Lord-Lieutenant and Deputy Lieutenants

 Rohit Tanna DL DBS

 Sean Taylor DL

 General Sir Redmond Watt KCB KCVO CBE DL

 The Role of Vice Lord-Lieutenant

-The Vice Lord-Lieutenant is appointed, with The Queen’s approval, by the Lord-Lieutenant from amongst his Deputy Lieutenants.
+The Vice Lord-Lieutenant is appointed, with The King’s approval, by the Lord-Lieutenant from amongst his Deputy Lieutenants.

 The Vice Lord-Lieutenant plays a substantial role in managing Lieutenancy projects.
 He also deputises for the Lord-Lieutenant on many occasions at royal visits and at other official engagements.